G-Simeone/Transparency_International/README.md

 It's important to notice that there was an edge-case to be handled in the creation of the spiderchart, when a company had been attributed an "N/A" to a certain section (say, lobbying) because they openly said to refrain from any such activities.
 In this case we had to artificially attribute to every  `None` in Python a 0.01 and deactivating the label by adding NA, "Lobbying (NA)".

-Here you can download an example of a company profile in `.docx`.
+Click <a href="https://github.com/gsime1/Transparency_International_ETL_Pipeline/raw/master/deliverables/company_profiles/Brembo/Brembo_analisi.docx">here</a> to download an example of a company profile in `.docx`.
 Why not directly pdf?
 Because the client might want to tweak the language.

 ### Software set-up